Avotexs/Interventions_Aireport/README.md

    mvn spring-boot:run
    ```

-   Backend will start at: http://localhost:9090
+   The backend will start at: http://localhost:9090

 #### Frontend Setup

-1. **Navigate to frontend directory**
+1. **Navigate to the frontend directory**
    ```bash
    cd frontend
    ```